josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🪬_Beyond_Zionism/🥗_being_seen_and_not_seen.md

 # 🥗 The Platter of Greenery — Being Seen and Not Seen
-**First created:** 2025-11-06  **Last updated:** 2025-11-06
+**First created:** 2025-11-06 | **Last updated:** 2025-12-13
-**Cluster:** Survivor Voice / Cultural Diagnostics  **Status:** Reference Node **Purpose:** To explore the contradiction between visibility and erasure in British attitudes toward Jewish identity, and how politeness functions as a containment system.
+*To explore the contradiction between visibility and erasure in British attitudes toward Jewish identity, and how politeness functions as a containment system.*

 ---